lucisvk/lucisvk/README.md

 ## About Me 🎆

-I am currently a undergrad cs student/intern.
+I am currently a undergrad cs student.
 I love making aplication i can use in my day to day life either something simple as a alarm clock that wont shut off until u solve a random question or a activity tracker.

 - 🌱 Currently learning: **[How to create games using java]**
 - 🔭 Working on: **[Pixel style turn base final fantasy game]**